 So you’re a music minister about to sign a deal.
-It’s exciting, and no doubt the label or manager or producer on the other side are in a rush to get it done.
-You feel pressured to sign without properly checking it out – they seem trustworthy, it’s easier to assume everything will be ok and hope for the best, right?
-Worship leader and pastor Nathaniel Bassey has an advice for you on this.
+It’s exciting, and no doubt the label or manager or producer on the other side is in a rush to get it done.
+You feel pressured to sign without properly checking it out – they seem trustworthy, and it’s easier to assume everything will be ok and hope for the best, right?
+Worship leader and pastor Nathaniel Bassey have some advice for you on this.

 Bassey, a world-renowned gospel artist, who is known for his musical talents and trumpet playing took to his social media platform to offer up advice to all young ministers.
 “When you start out newly, you’d see it as open doors.
 But many of these contracts are TRAPS!,” Bassey said

 “Especially be careful of those that come speaking in tongues and how they want to spread the kingdom of God.
 Always ask them to speak in English when it comes to an agreement.
 Get a good and honest lawyer.
 Be prayerful.
 And don’t be desperate.”